🎵Ron Wilson -- is 92 in the year 2025 and 93 in the year 2026; b.2/5/1933

 In 1977, “You've Got Me Runnin'” by Gene Cotton peaked at number 33 on the U.S. pop singles chart.

-In 1972, ✪ “Once You Understand” by Think peaked at number 48 on the Canada pop singles chart.
+In 1972, ✪✪ “Another Puff” by Jerry Reed peaked at number 65 on the U.S. pop singles chart.

-In 1966, “Blue Lipstick” by Patricia Anne peaked at number 13 on the Canada pop singles chart.
+In 1977, ✪✪ “C.B.
+Savage” by Rod Hart peaked at number 67 on the U.S. pop singles chart.

 In 2005, “Boulevard Of Broken Dreams” by Green Day peaked at number 1 on the Canada pop singles chart.

-In 2022, “Buy Dirt” by Jordan Davis Featuring Luke Bryan peaked at number 23 on the Canada pop singles chart.
+In 2022, “Buy Dirt” by Jordan Davis featuring Luke Bryan peaked at number 23 on the Canada pop singles chart.

-In 1972, “Daisy Mae” by Hamilton, Joe Frank And Reynolds peaked at number 26 on the Canada pop singles chart.
+In 1972, “Daisy Mae” by Hamilton, Joe Frank and Reynolds peaked at number 26 on the Canada pop singles chart.

 In 1977, “Darlin' Darlin' Baby (Sweet, Tender Love)” by The O'Jays peaked at number 84 on the Canada pop singles chart.